 - paper registry files

-- improving access to information
+- improved access to information

-- reducing costs of physical storage
+- reduced costs of physical storage.

 Scanning incoming paper